vineeth14/BlockBlastSolver/README.md

 # Block Blast Solver

 Welcome to the Block Blast Solver project!
-This project started with a simple addiction to the game [Block Blast](https://apps.apple.com/us/app/block-blast/id1617391485).
+This project started with my simple obsession with the game [Block Blast](https://apps.apple.com/us/app/block-blast/id1617391485).
 My goal was to create a solver that could analyze a screenshot of the game and suggest the best possible moves.

 ## Features